danimal-johnson/React-Github-User-Card/README.md

 ## STEP 1 - Fetch the User Data

-- When your component mounts, send a GET request to the following URL (replacing the palceholder with your Github name):
+- When your component mounts, send a GET request to the following URL (replacing the placeholder with your Github name):
   - https://api.github.com/users/<your name>
 - After you fetch your data, set it to state